yasir2000/openwrt-oldwiki-md/IPSec.rst

 esac
 }}}

+=== Bugfix (for RC4) ===

-6. As of Whiterussian RC4, to fix a bug replace /etc/hotplug.d/iface/10-ntpclient by https://dev.openwrt.org/file/trunk/openwrt/package/ntpclient/files/ntpclient.init.
+As of Whiterussian RC4, to fix a bug replace /etc/hotplug.d/iface/10-ntpclient by https://dev.openwrt.org/file/trunk/openwrt/package/ntpclient/files/ntpclient.init.

+=== Startup files ===

-7. Optionally remove /etc/init.d/30ipsec, as this script is not really needed in this setup.
+Optionally remove /etc/init.d/30ipsec, as this script is not really needed in this setup.

 = L2TP over IPSec =
 Read http://www.jacco2.dds.nl/networking/freeswan-l2tp.html which is a very useful and detailed description on how to setup l2tp over ipsec